 I won't speak for anyone else, but I suspect that the combination of a deliberate distancing of Parrot from P6, including separate repositories, the arm's length of a six month deprecation policy, and an attempt to broaden Parrot's focus beyond just Rakudo created rifts that have only widened by now.

 I offered repeatedly to perform optimizations for Rakudo, to add features specific to Rakudo's needs, and to fix bugs that were holding back Rakudo.
 For the most part, these offers went unheeded.
 (I can think of a few cases where I was told repeatedly "Rakudo doesn't need that feature"—see Patrick Michaud's admission that Rakudo had told me not to make several improvements to Parrot—and then after I stopped working on Parrot, someone would sigh loudly and publicly, write a flurry of patches to Parrot to implement exactly what I had offered, and then someone would post a congratulatory blog suggesting that memory use or speed had improved, and isn't it all wonderful.
 Goodness knows I spent a lot of time fixing bugs in Rakudo's own C code which used Parrot underneath.)

 Why didn't I fix those myself?
 Two reasons.
 First, the idea of opportunity cost.
 I didn't want to spend time writing code that Rakudo didn't need in the hope that it would eventually be useful, because I wanted to stay available to fix immediate problems.
-Second, because many of the things I would have had to do to make improvements would have violated the deprecation policy, if not by the litter of the policy in its spirit.
+Second, because many of the things I would have had to do to make improvements would have violated the deprecation policy, if not by the letter of the policy in its spirit.
 Do that a couple of times and get yelled at and called a horrible person and you move on to other things.

 My primary goal was always to get a usable and useful P6 implementation as soon as possible.